 Chicco Bravo LE Combo Review

-Pros: Console, use stroller canopy with car seat
+Pros: Parent console, can use stroller canopy with car seat

 Ease of Attaching Car Seat

-The Bravo earned a 6 of 10 for ease of car seat attachment.
-This score is slightly above average for the group, but not that impressive for a product that should work better with its native seat than other brand strollers with attached adapters.
-The Bravo is compatible with the Chicco Keyfit and the Chicco Keyfit 30 car seat.
+The Bravo is slightly above average for car seat attachment; it is not that impressive for a product that should work great with its native seat.
+The Bravo is compatible with the Chicco Keyfit and the Chicco Keyfit 30 infant car seat.
 The Chicco Keyfit 30 is the only carrier we tested with the Bravo.
-The high for this metric is 10 earned by both Bugaboo strollers, and the low is 1 for the BOB Revolution Flex Combo that has a 2 step installation that includes restraint straps.

-The Keyfit 30 can installs on the frame of the Bravo without the seat and canopy attached as shown on the Chicco Website, or it can be installed using the seat and canopy attached as described in the Bravo user manual.
+The Keyfit 30 installs without the seat and canopy as shown on the Chicco Website, or it can be installed using the seat and canopy attached as described in the Bravo manual.
 We tested it with the seat and canopy in place.
-However, this method is slightly more complicated because the canopy creates somewhat of a barrier in the attachment process.
-To ensure a connection is tight and secure we had to juggle the carrier under and up to push the canopy edge out of the way.
-The foot of the car seat will get in the way of the canopy with each attachment, and removing the seat and canopy will prevent this and make it weigh less overall.
-But, if you remove the canopy and seat you will only be able to rely on the car seat canopy and protection from the elements will be limited.
+However, this method is slightly more complicated because the canopy creates a barrier.

 Weight and Folded Size

-This stroller 's hard to push and turn even on flat surfaces.
-It manages smaller space okay thanks to its size, but it is slow going and won't be a quick mover should you need to get out of someone's way.
-It requires pushing with two hands no matter what, so you won't have a free hand to answer your phone or take a sip of water while still moving.
-It struggled even more in rougher terrain and didn't turn that well in grass and gravel.
+The Bravo earned the lowest score in the group for maneuverability.
+This stroller is hard to push and turn.
+It manages smaller spaces okay, but it is slow going and won't be a quick mover should you need to get out of someone's way.
+It requires two hands to push, struggles on rougher terrain and didn't turn well on grass and gravel.
 It wouldn't go over most bumps or the grate in our course.
-The flex in the frame makes it a bad choice for stairs or curbs because you have limited control on the descent.

 Ease of Use

-The Bravo also has a parent console with two shallow cup holders and a zippered pocket.
-This area has a weight limit of 3 lbs, but the cup holders aren't the best at holding cups (though smaller bottles and sippy cups worked well) and the zippered pocket is only large enough for lip gloss with no space large enough for keys or a phone.
+The Bravo has a parent console with two shallow cup holders and a zippered pocket.
+This area has a weight limit of 3 lbs, the cup holders aren't the best at holding cups, and the zippered pocket is only large enough for lip gloss.

-This Chicco comes with a child's tray in addition to the parent console, and it offers 2 cup holders and a depressed are in the middle good for snacks.
-The tray is essential to car seat installation, so it isn't good for much when the carrier is attached to the seat.
+This Chicco also comes with a child's tray with 2 cup holders and a depressed area in the middle good for snacks.
+The tray is essential to car seat installation, so it isn't useful when the carrier attaches to the seat.

 Ease of Setup

-The Bravo earned a 5 of 10 for ease of setup thanks to a time of 9 minutes and 45 seconds and an instruction manual that is only average compared to the competition.
-While this product doesn't have a lot of pieces to assemble, it is more than most, and the illustrations and descriptions are so simplistic they are difficult to understand.
-The rear wheels require the use of a washer that is tough to add and the manual doesn't offer instructions on how to assemble the canopy, leaving you to guess.
-The pictures in the manual show the canopy already attached, but it did not come that way in the box we received.
+The Bravo took 9:45 minutes to assemble and has an average manual.
+The Bravo doesn't have a lot of parts, but the illustrations and descriptions are so simplistic they are challenging to understand.
+The rear wheels require the use of a washer that is tough to add, and the manual doesn't offer instructions on how to assemble the canopy.
+The pictures in the manual show the canopy already attached, but it did not come that way in our box.

 — Juliet Spurrier, MD & BabyGearLab Team